Jihanger-997/utopian_orbit_blog/_posts/2021-08-11-Poetry-Psych8tic.markdown

 You can't live without it

-So I'll conjure my words with it imbued
+So I'll conjure my words with it imbued,

-At least at this moment of truth.
+At least in this moment of truth.

 You'll see visions